Connect with City Council

 What sort of a public process does the City plan to have regarding the proposal to tear down the Lincoln Park Barn and replace it with a locker room for the CMU football team?
 What ever happens, we certainly hope that you don't support tearing down the Barn.
 Thanks

-Bruce Noble asked about 1 month agoThank you for taking the time to share your questions and comments ahead of our upcoming Town Hall event.
+Bruce Noble asked 4 months agoThank you for taking the time to share your questions and comments ahead of our upcoming Town Hall event.
 We appreciate your engagement and interest in shaping the discussion on the issues that matter most to our community.

 Your questions will be included as part of the Town Hall conversation, helping guide the topics and discussions with city staff and leadership.